Ask this six-word question to learn what makes your partner feel loved

-Even in the most harmonious couples, there can come a time when they feel an “emotional plateau.”
-We think we know everything about our partner, but in reality, our needs tend to evolve due to life experiences, stress, or aging.
+Even in the most harmonious couples, there can come a time when they hit an “emotional plateau.”
+We think we know everything about our partner, but needs can change because of life events, stress, or aging.

 The Question That Changes Everything